 By Giorgio Pintzas Monzani

-The 2021 ruling brought us closer to the forecast, which has been in the works for years, that sees the world population introducing food directly derived from insects into their diet, with an estimated food requirement of 70% by 2050.
+The 2021 ruling brought us closer to the forecast, which has been in the works for years, that sees the world population introducing food directly derived from insects into their diet with an estimated food requirement of seventy percent by 2050.

 Greeks and Romans often included edible insects in diet

-But not everyone knows that the most ancient civilizations born on European territory — that of the Greeks and Romans — had different types of insects in their daily diet, coming to create even niche products and some true delicacies.
+But not everyone knows that the most ancient civilizations born on European territory—that of the Greeks and Romans—had different types of insects in their daily diet, creating even niche products and some true delicacies.

-Many could think that entomophagy in ancient times, derived only from the precariousness of food sources and a possible lack of richness in the diet.
-But we know for sure that the study of food was one of the fundamentals of the societies of that time and the importance in the refinement of food was practically comparable to what we see today.
+Many might think that entomophagy in ancient times derived only from the precariousness of food sources and a possible lack of richness in the diet.
+We now know for sure that the study of food was one of the fundamentals of the societies of that time and the importance in the refinement of food was practically comparable to what we see today.

 What examples do we have of entomophagy in early cultures in Europe?

-Aristotle, in his work named “Τῶν περὶ τὰ ζῷα ἱστοριῶν” (Historia Animalium) tells what the best methods are to taste various types of insects.
+Aristotle, in his work named “Historia Animalium” (“Τῶν περὶ τὰ ζῷα ἱστοριῶν”) tells what the best methods to sample various types of insects are.
 He talks about grasshoppers and how they were considered nutritious and delicious snacks.

 He then offers a complete explanation about the phases of the life of insects and how they ultimately influence their taste.

-Moreover, he explains that larvae of cicadas reach their best taste in the last stage of development, what we know today as the nymph, or the stage preceding the adult age.
+Moreover, he explains that larvae of cicadas reach their prime taste in the last stage of development, what we know today as the nymph, or the stage preceding the adult age.